Maps and plans

 What records can I find in other archives and organisations?

 There are generally three copies of all tithe maps.
-One copy was held by the local church and has now been transferred to Denbighshire Archives, one was provided to the Tithe Commissioners, which are now held at The National Archives and one was made for the diocesan registry now held at the National Library of Wales.
-The National Library is in the process of making the maps and apportionments available online.
+One copy was held by the local church and has now been transferred to us, one was provided to the Tithe Commissioners, which are now held at The National Archives and one was made for the diocesan registry now held at the National Library of Wales.
+The National Library have made the maps and apportionments for the whole of Wales available online.